Thibodaux is located along the banks of Bayou Lafourche in the state of Louisiana. As of 2010, it had a population of about 14,500.

 The carnival atmosphere can also be captured in the parades that take place in the two weeks before Carnival Day, also known as Fat Tuesday.

-Thibodaux's leisure department offers a wide range of activities for children and adults, including swimming, canoeing, kayaking, hiking and fishing, as well as a variety of other activities.
+Thibodaux's leisure department offers a wide range of activities for children and adults, including swimming, canoeing, kayaking, hiking, and fishing, as well as a variety of other activities.

 What makes Lafourche Parish such a unique cultural destination, along with its good food and culture, is its proximity to the Mississippi.

 Bayou Lafourche is a 106-mile waterway that stretches from Donaldsonville on the Mississippi River to the Gulf of Mexico.
-The family of the town name Thibodaux is mentioned in Hank Williams' Jambalaya Bayou, and in 1838 the name was changed to Thibodeaux, but the current spelling of Thibodaux was adopted in the New Orleans Times-Picayune newspaper in 1884.
+The family of the town name Thibodaux is mentioned in Hank Williams' "Jambalaya Bayou," and in 1838, the name was changed to Thibodeaux, but the current spelling of Thibodaux was adopted in the New Orleans Times-Picayune newspaper in 1884.